Erasmus+ is a 2014-2021 educational programme of the European Union.

 - The Erasmus grant is first transferred in EUR to the foreign currency (FC) account of the University of Wrocław, and then to the student's EUR FC account.
 It's the most popular solution among students because it helps avoid double currency conversion (EUR to PLN, and PLN to EUR).

-- At the student's request, the EUR grant can be transferred to PLN account.
+- At the student's request, the EUR grant can be transferred to the PLN account.

 - The University does not transfer money to foreign banks.
 Transfers are made exclusively to PLN and foreign currency accounts in the country.

 - Bank transfers are covered by the University.

 - Transfers will be made according to the date of the mobility, and will also depend on the date of receipt of the funding from the Polish Erasmus agency by UWr

 - Students receive grants in two instalments, 80% before departure to the partner university and the remaining 20% after completion of Erasmus stay.

 Under the framework of Erasmus+ Programme students can apply for studies and traineeships at each of the three levels of studies (Bachelor’s, Master’s, PhD).
 Mobility capital (number of months spent abroad under the Erasmus Programme) is calculated separately for each level.

 Mobility capital per one level of studies is 12 months.
 In the case of uniform Master’s programmes, mobility capital cannot exceed 24 months.

 Any UWr student can receive funding at a given level of studies for a period of 2 to 10 months.
 In the case of uniform Master’s programmes, the number of possible mobilities gets doubled.